Delta flight makes U-turn over diarrhoea incident

 Flight 194 was two hours into its journey on Friday evening when the pilot reportedly asked to head back.

-He said a passenger had had diarrhoea "all the way through the airplane".
+In audio posted to X (formerly Twitter) he said a passenger had had diarrhoea "all the way through the airplane".

-The plane was cleaned and completed its journey the next day, according to Flightradar24 data.
+The plane was cleaned and flew to Barcelona the next day.

-"We've had a passenger who's had diarrhoea all the way through the airplane, so they want us to come back to Atlanta," says an audio recording posted on X (formerly Twitter), allegedly from air traffic control.
+"We've had a passenger who's had diarrhoea all the way through the airplane, so they want us to come back to Atlanta," says the audio recording on X, allegedly from air traffic control.

 In a statement to the Insider website, Delta confirmed there had been a "medical issue" on board which meant the plane had to return to Atlanta to be cleaned: "Delta Flight 194 from Atlanta to Barcelona returned to Atlanta following an onboard medical issue.